 Tactical Checklist for Your Advise Meeting

 - Introduce yourself to anyone new that wasn't at the Exploratory meeting.
-If someone else from your team is attending with you, make sure to introduce your co-worker or your boss as well.
+If someone from your team is attending with you, make sure to introduce your co-worker or your boss.

 - Review who's been involved so far on the client side.